(P)reheating and gravitational waves in $\alpha$-attractor models: Conclusions and outlook

-The research reported in this paper can be extended in several directions.
+The research reported in this paper is just a step towards a fuller understanding of two-field $\alpha$-attractor T-models and can be extended in several directions.
 In spite of a significant increase of the lattice size and the use of a powerful computational facility, we have been unable to fully resolve the instability.
 This suggests that it is necessary to go beyond the fixed lattice calculations and to perform multi-scale analysis of the instability.
 Such a new numerical tool would allow giving more accurate predictions about the dynamics of the fluctuations of both the inflaton and the spectator, and about the effective equation of state of the Universe during post-inflationary geometrical destabilization.
 It would also enable a more refined scan over the parameter space, greatly reducing theoretical uncertainty of the inflationary predictions for the $\alpha$-attractor T-models.
-Last but not least, a possibility of producing primordial black holes out of exponentially growing curvature perturbations could also be addressed quantitatively.
+In particular, a better resolution of the instability would offer better predictions for the amplitudes of GWs, going beyond the lower bounds presented in this paper and addressing the question whether the energy density released in the form of GWs can be incompatible with the BBN bound, ruling out some $\alpha$-attractor T-models.
+A possibility of producing primordial black holes out of exponentially growing curvature perturbations could also be addressed quantitatively.
+Last but not least, coupling of scalar fields to full gravity (as was done for a different inflationary model in \cite{Giblin:2019nuv}) may be needed at late time when energy density of spacial fluctuations of fields dominate Universe, since backreaction from fluctuations of metric tensor probably influence the process as was speculated in \cite{Joana:2022uwc}.
 Albeit interesting, all these goals require a novel numerical approach and construction of beyond state-of-the-art numerical tools.
 We shall therefore consider them a challenge to be addressed in future research.

 \acknowledgments{ T.K.~is supported by grant 2019/32/C/ST2/00248 from the National Science Centre (Poland).
 K.T.~is partially supported by grant 2018/30/Q/ST9/00795 from the National Science Centre (NCN).
-This research was supported in part by PL--Grid Infrastructure. }
+This research was supported in part by PL--Grid Infrastructure.
+We would like to thank Jan Henryk Kwapisz for his kind help in implementation of some numerical tools used during preparation of this manuscript. }